ganimedes96/ganimedes96/README.md

-- 🌱 I'm currently studying REACT.JS,TypeScript, NODE.JS and MYSQL
+- 🌱 I'm currently studying Go, Kafka and RabbitMq

 - 💬 Ask me about Javascript, React, NodeJs and Css